BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 # Virtus with array of many value objects

 Here is an example how I represent the test files in my codebase.
-Basically, I have a `Node` which is one of the CI nodes where is part of test suite executed.
+Basically, I have a `Node` which is one of the CI nodes where a part of test suite is executed.
 The `Node` has many test files as [value objects](https://en.wikipedia.org/wiki/Value_object).

 {% highlight ruby %}
 class ValueObject